Mavis0210/global-layoffs-analysis-2020-2025/README.md

--connect Power BI directly to the SQL database
+- connect Power BI directly to the SQL database

--add more DAX measures (rolling metrics, forecasts, industry breakdowns)
+- add more DAX measures (rolling metrics, forecasts, industry breakdowns)

--build drill-down pages for companies or countries
+- build drill-down pages for companies or countries